Latest

 1. Start the appliance and open a terminal console.

 2. Enter the appliance_console command.
-The appliance console summary screen will be displayed.
+The appliance console summary screen is displayed.

 3. Press Enter to manually configure settings.